 What are rotational assignments and how can they benefit my company?

 Rotational assignments offer a great way to meet mobility and talent management goals.
-Client Relations Manager John Boes takes a look in this Relo Tip Tuesday.
+Client Relations Director John Boes takes a look in this Relo Tip Tuesday.

 Complete transcript: “Hi, my name is John Boes and I’m a client relations manager here at Plus Relocation.
 Today we are going to briefly explore the who, what, where, why, and when of rotational assignment programs.